bifravst/bifravst/docs/firmware/Protocol.md

 actively developing the firmware with individual devices or when debugging the device behavior in specific areas and situations.

+On the other hand is _device configuration_ needed if the device controls
+something: imaging a smart lock which needs to manipulate the state of a physical lock.
+The backend needs a way to tell the device which state that lock should be in, and this setting needs to be persisted on the cloud side, since the device could lose power, crash or otherwise lose the information if the lock should be open or closed.

+Here again is the _digital twin_ used on the cloud side to store the latest _desired_ configuration of the device immediately, so the application does not have to wait for the device to be connected to record the configuration change.
+The implementation of the _digital twin_ then will take care of sending only the latest required changes to the device (all changes since the device did last request its configuration are combined into one change) thus also minimizing the amount of data which needs to be transferred to the device.

 ### Timestamping

 Device **state** and **configuration** are timeless datum, they apply always and